amient/affinity/README.md

 and records each write in the storage change log while reads come directly from the in-memory data set.
-After storage has accepted the write, master updates its own in-memory state - this way the level of write consistency can be controlled by simply configuring the appropriate ack level in the underlying storage.
+After storage has accepted the write, master updates its own in-memory state - this way the level of data loss acceptance can be controlled by simply configuring the appropriate ack level in the underlying storage.